 This step is what sets Spotify apart from others as it takes new songs into account.
 If a track has had 10 listens only there are very few listeners who can collaboratively filter it for you.
 It will also not get picked by NLP as much less has been written about it over the internet.

-Raw audio models come to rescue and with this even a new content piece can get recommended to you even if it has had 10 views.
+Raw audio models come to the rescue and with this, even a new content piece can get recommended to you even if it has had 10 views.

 Following is a deep learning convolutional neural network architecture example: